-When a victim/survivor tells a responsible employee about an incident of sexual misconduct, the victim/survivor has the right to expect the College to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.

-A responsible employee must report to the Title IX Coordinator and/or Deputy Coordinator all relevant details about the alleged sexual misconduct shared by the victim/survivor.
-The Title IX Coordinator and/or Deputy Coordinator will need to determine what happened - including thenames of the victim/survivor and alleged perpetrator(s) if known, any witnesses, and any other relevant facts, including the date, time and location.
+An "official with authority" is a College employee who is explicitly vested with the responsibility to implement corrective measures for harassment, discrimination, and/or retaliatory conduct.
+When a victim/survivor tells an "Official with Authority" employee about an incident of sexual misconduct, the victim/survivor has the right to expect the College to take immediate and appropriate steps to investigate what happened and to resolve the matter promptly and equitably.
+Notice to a Title IX Coordinator or any "Official with Authority" conveys actual knowledge to the College.
+An "Official with Authority" employee must report to the Title IX Coordinator and/or Deputy Coordinator all relevant details about the alleged sexual misconduct shared by the victim/survivor.
+The Title IX Coordinator and/or Deputy Coordinator will need to determine what happened - including the names of the victim/survivor and alleged perpetrator(s) if known, any witnesses, and any other relevant facts, including the date, time and location.

-To the extent possible, information reported to a responsible employee will be shared only with people responsible for handling the College's response to the report.
+To the extent possible, information reported to an Official with Authority employee will be shared only with people responsible for handling the College's response to the report.
 A responsible employee should not share information with law enforcement:

-- Without the victim/survivor's consent. - Unless the victim/survivor has also reported the incident to law enforcement. - Unless otherwise required by the law. - Clery Act requires certain information to be provided to campus public safety.
+- A. Without the victim/survivor's consent. - B. Unless the victim/survivor has also reported the incident to law enforcement. - C. Unless otherwise required by the law. - D. Clery Act requires certain information to be provided to campus public safety.

-The following employees are the College's "responsible employees":
+The following employees are the College's "official with authority":

-- Executive Team Members - Administrative and Professional Staff Faculty - Title IX Coordinator and Deputy Coordinators - All Human Resources staff excluding student assistants - Academic Counselors and Academic Advisors (both Faculty and Staff) - Athletics professional staff and coaches - excluding student assistants
+- A. Executive Team Members

+- B. Title IX Coordinator and Deputy Coordinators

+- C. All Human Resources staff excluding student assistants

+- D. All Student Life professional staff

+- E. Health and Wellness Personal Counselors

-- All Student Life professional staff and Student Organization Advisors excluding interns and student assistants - All Student Affairs professional staff excluding interns and student assistants - All Public Safety Staff excluding interns and student assistants
+- F. All Public Safety Staff excluding interns and student assistants

+- G. Student Affairs Managerial Staff